 The traveling variety show—big top circuses and vaudeville—was one of the biggest spectacles of the late 19th and early 20th centuries.
 Among its many stars were illusionists and stunt performers like Harry Houdini, promoters like P.T.
 Barnum and Flo Ziegfeld, and people who were considered oddities at the time like General Tom Thumb.
-And somewhere in this mix fell the Strongman and Strongman performers.
-Somewhat equal parts illusionists, self-promoters, and authentically gifted people, they were among these first international celebrities.
-These strongman performers weren’t just strong; they were entertainers, engaging theatrical hyperbole as much as actual feats of strength.
+And somewhere in this mix fell the strongman performers.
+Equal parts illusionists, self-promoters, and authentically gifted people, they were among these first international celebrities.
+They weren’t just strong. they were entertainers, engaging theatrical hyperbole as much as actual feats of impressive strength.

-Revered strongman, Eugene Sandow, popularized a spectacle called The Tomb of Hercules.
-He would hold his body in an arched position, face toward the sky—think about the dreaded crab walk from grade school PE.
-Three trained horses, said to have a combined weight of twenty-six hundred pounds, would walk across a bridge laid across his chest and abdomen.
-Another famous strongman performer, Siegmund “Zishe” Breitbart, took this act a step further.
+For example, strongman Eugen Sandow, popularized an act called The Tomb of Hercules.
+He would hold his body in an arched position, face toward the sky, in a crab walk position, with a plank laid as a bridge across his body.
+Three trained horses, said to have a combined weight of twenty-six hundred pounds, would walk across the bridge.
+Another famous strength performer, Siegmund “Zishe” Breitbart, took this act a step further.
 He would perform the Tomb of Hercules supporting a motordrome—a cage that motorcycles could drive up onto the walls in circles—while two motorcycles chased each other around inside.
 This type of escalation and one-ups-man-ship was typical of the Gilded Age strongman entertainer.

-Also during this period of time, Gilded Age Americans experienced a cultural backlash to the excesses of the ultra-wealth and what Roosevelt called the “base spirit of gain” in the form of a zeal for physical fitness.
-This backlash was evident on college campuses where “athletic prowess became a major determinant of institutional status.”
-And it was seen in the growth of a commercial fitness industry.
+Part of the strength-performers’ appeal in America was a cultural backlash to the excesses of the ultra-wealthy, what Theodore Roosevelt called the “base spirit of gain.”
+Americans developed a zeal for physical fitness in all forms, from sports to entertainment.
+This zeal was evident on college campuses where “athletic prowess became a major determinant of institutional status.”
+And it was seen in the first explosive growth of the commercial fitness industry.

-In pursuit of this relative novelty, people did what they always do: they turned to their celebrities for guidance.
-And the former side-show strongmen sold sex, aesthetic, and even the latest and greatest fitness equipment though a fairly new form of mass media and the vast mail-order catalogs of Sears Roebuck and Montgomery Ward.
+Home fitness was a relative novelty.
+So, people did what they always have done when they aren’t sure how to proceed: they turned to their celebrities for guidance.
+And the former sideshow strongmen sold sex, aesthetic, and even the latest and greatest fitness equipment, mostly advertising and selling through magazines and mail-order catalogs.
 People wanted to be strong like Breitbart, look like Sandow, and live like Bernarr McFadden (millionaire, magazine tycoon, presidential candidate, and some time nudist cult leader).

-One man, however, was not entirely taken with the showtime strongman.
+Others looked to change the nature of fitness from the realm of the showtime strongman to home physical fitness.
 Alan Calvert didn’t like the non-standard, misleading equipment and theatrics that sold the idea of strength to the masses.
-He wrote a controversial book called “The Truth About Weightlifting” that exposed some of the vaudeville strongmen claims as impossible or fraudulent.
-But, he is most well known for inventing the barbell as we know it today.
+In “The Truth About Weightlifting” he derided of the vaudeville strongmen claims as impossible or fraudulent.
+And, he invented the plate-loaded barbell as we most commonly use today.

-In 1908, Alan Calvert released the Milo Triplex, a bar that allowed you to change the load simply by adding or removing plates to the end of it.
-Calvert’s invention made meaningful strength training accessible to any person of any level of skill, removing some of the mystique of the strongman performers’ regimens.
+In 1908, Alan Calvert sold the Milo Triplex bar, letting people change the load simply by adding or removing plates to the end of it.
+Calvert’s invention made strength training more accessible to any person of any level of skill, removing some of the mystique of the strongman performers’ regimens.
 Strength historian David P. Willoughby called Calvert’s invention “the single greatest impetus ever given to weightlifting in this country.”
-Those who have engaged in meaningful training would readily agree.

 Calvert’s company was aptly named The Milo Barbell Company after a famous Greek wrestler Milo of Croton.
-Milo’s strength was legendary and even though he lived in the 6th Century BC, records of his career survive and speak to a man whose strength and skill were as close to mythological as anyone in history has been.
-There are many stories about him, but the most famous is that he began lifting a calf every day from the time it was very young until it was a full grown, 4-year-old bull.
-As the bull grew, Milo adapted and his strength grew in tandem—perhaps the most gradual and longest linear progression in history.
+Milo’s strength was legendary and even though he lived in the 6th Century BC, records of his career survive and speak to a man whose strength and skill were as close to mythological as anyone’s in history.
+The most famous story of Milo is that he began lifting a calf every day from the time it was very young until it was a full-grown, 4-year-old bull.
+As the bull grew, so did Milo, his strength keeping up with the bull’s increasing weight.
 Perhaps to Calvert, Milo’s strength, built through years of hard work was a counterpoint to the antics of the showtime strongman who were as much entertainers as athletes.

-Regardless of his own motivation for naming his company after Milo of Croton, Calvert’s invention helped bridge the gap between strength as a cultural imperative—strong people are more likely to survive and contribute to the community—and the modern era in which strength is, at best, an aspiration to combat technologically induced idleness.
+Calvert’s invention helped bridge the gap between strength as a cultural imperative—strong people being more likely to survive contribute to the community—and the modern era in which strength training is often our way of combating technologically induced leisure and idleness.

 John Higham, “The Reorientation of American Culture in the 1890’s,” from Ed.
 John Weiss “The Origins of Modern Consciousness” (Wayne State University 1965).